 - Is biblically literate, educated to understand and defend the biblical worldview in light of opposing worldviews.

 - Is a lifelong learner, valuing and pursuing knowledge.

 Accreditation & Associations

 NorthStar Academy is fully accredited by AdvancED through the regional office of the Southern Association of Colleges and Schools (SACS)Read more

 NorthStar Academy is fully accredited by the Association of Christian Schools International (ACSI).Read more

 NorthStar Academy has a wide range of approved NCAA courses in both our regular and EVP formats.
 For the most up to date list, please click the link below and enter CEEB code 252825.Read more (CEEB Code: 252825)

 Online Community Uniqueness

-- Growth & Choice - NSA continues to expand, offering nearly 200 core and elective courses, including 13 Honors courses and 19 Advanced Placement© courses, to over 1,800 students in grades 4-12.
-NSA also offers an NCAA-Approved Enriched Virtual Program.
+- Growth & Choice - NSA continues to expand, offering nearly 200 core and elective courses, including 13 Honors courses and 19 Advanced Placement® courses, to over 1,800 students in grades 4-12.
+NSA also offers a wide-range of NCAA-Approved courses in both regular and EVP formats.
 Amidst changes and growth, NSA continues its tradition of academic excellence while integrating a Christian worldview.

 - Diploma Options - Students may choose to earn a Standard or Advanced Diploma.
 NSA also offers required courses for a student to earn the AP International Diploma.